GSA/prototype-city-pairs-api/step_by_step_create_city_pairs_app.md

 Special note to this project: In this project, not like other Sailsjs project, the database schema is predefined and the data is preloaded.
 We have developed tools to load schema and data.

+1. create DB
-1. create mysql database on the cloud.
+ database on the cloud.
 2. create Sailjs application.
 3. deploy application to cloud.
 4. create database schema.